daisy20170101/SeisSol_Cookbook/introduction.rst

 The software has recently proven to be highly scalable on current and future HPC infrastructure.
-It reached multi-petaflop/s performance on some of the largest supercomputers worldwide, and was a Gordon Bell prize finalist application 2014 (Breuer et al., 2014; Heinecke et al., 2014) in a pioneering simulation of the 1992 M7.2 Landers earthquake.
+It reached multi-petaflop/s performance on some of the largest supercomputers worldwide in a pioneering simulation of the 1992 M7.2 Landers earthquake (Heinecke et al., 2014; Breuer et al., 2016).
 High detail rupture evolution and synthetic ground shaking in the engineering frequency band (0-10 Hz) were modeled on a non-planar earthquake fault structure.
 In early 2017, SeisSol performed the longest and largest dynamic rupture scenario to date, enabled by local time